Survival Candles and Why Every Good Prepper Needs Them

 Candles are made in different forms from a variety of materials that serve different purposes.
 The everyday standard candles which include those decorative kinds are made of a mixture of paraffin wax.

 These types of candles do not burn for long,thus not the best choice for emergency or survival situations.
 Besides, candles made from a paraffin wax blend will often produce soot or toxins that can affect your group in an emergency.
-In fact, this goes for most candles made using parafin based waxes!
+In fact, this goes for most candles made using paraffin based waxes!

 Composition of the wick